How to Enroll

 All families participate in a pre-approval telephone conversation with an enrollment consultant.
 This will help you identify documents you may need to complete depending on your student’s situation.

 5. Receive Official Approval

 After review of successful completion of the enrollment process, your student will be approved.
 Please check your email for important information regarding your student's status and how to access the Online School platform.

 Thank you for your interest in California Virtual Academies!

 We look forward to welcoming your family into our school community!

 Please note that your kindergartener must be five years old by September 1 of the upcoming school year in order to enroll.

-Students who will turn 5 during the school year but after the September 1st cut off may be eligible to enroll in Transitional Kindergarten.
+Students who will turn five during the school year, but after the September 1 cut off, may be eligible to enroll in Transitional Kindergarten.